 Risk management falls under the responsibility of the Board of Directors.
 The Board is continuously analysing its risk management strategy to ensure that risk is adequately identified and managed.
-The Audit Committee regularly reviews the risk profile adopted by the Board of Directors.
+The Audit Committee of the AX Group regularly reviews the risk profile adopted by the Board of Directors.